BiTE®, a little-known immunotherapy with an innovative mechanism of action against cancer

 Developed by Peter Kufer, a scientist at the biotechnology company Amgen, its mechanism of action is characterized by using bispecific monoclonal antibodies designed to simultaneously bind to two targets.
 In simpler words, BiTE® works as a smart bridge that connects two types of cells.
 On the one hand, they connect to T cells, which are like the “soldiers” of the immune system responsible for attacking threats.
 On the other hand, they identify and latch onto cancer cells, directly destroying them.
 All this is possible because in both types of cells there are special surface “tags” through which the BiTE® can identify the two types of cells between which it will act as an “intelligent bridge”.
 That is, it is as if they put the soldiers right in front of the enemy, guiding them so that they can accomplish their mission more effectively.

-They thus differ from other immunotherapies that use monoclonal antibodies directed at a single target or more complex techniques, such as genetically modified T cells (CAR-T), which require additional cellular engineering of the blood that has to be carried out outside the patient’s body.
+They thus differ from other immunotherapies that use monoclonal antibodies directed at a single target or more complex molecules, such as genetically modified T cells (CAR-T), which require additional cellular engineering of the blood that has to be carried out outside the patient’s body. .

-As explained by Dr. José Luis Fuster, head of the Pediatric Oncolohematology Section at the Virgen de la Arrixaca University Clinical Hospital in Murcia, “T cells are lymphocytes (the natural cells of the immune system) capable of fighting and eliminating infectious agents and also tumor cells.
-BiTe® technology designs molecules, which we call bispecific antibodies, that are capable of attaching or binding to two targets at the same time, one of them on the tumor cell and another on an effector cell or T lymphocyte of the patient.
+As explained by Dr. José Luis Fuster, head of the Pediatric Oncology and Hematology Service at the Virgen de la Arrixaca University Clinical Hospital in Murcia, “T cells are lymphocytes (the natural cells of the immune system) capable of fighting and eliminating infectious agents. and also tumor cells.
+BiTE® technology designs molecules, which we call bispecific antibodies, that are capable of fixing or binding to two targets at the same time, one of them on the tumor cell and another on an effector cell or T lymphocyte of the patient.
 “In this way, the interaction between the immune system and tumor cells is favored, thus promoting the elimination of the latter.”

 The operation of the “bispecific” mechanism that allows these molecules to attack tumor cells is very simple.
 In the words of Dr. Ribera, “BiTE® molecules are small molecules.
 So by attaching on the one hand to the tumor cell and on the other to the T lymphocyte, they allow the lymphocyte to come into direct contact with the tumor cell and release substances such as granzymes and perforins, which allow said cell to be destroyed.
 That is, the secret is that the contact between the T lymphocyte and the tumor cell is so close that it allows direct destruction.”